matzadra/TODOlistNodeJs/README.md

 # TODOlistNodeJs
-A simple TODO list APP using NodeJS, Bulma for style
+A simple TODO list APP using NodeJS, MongoDB and Bulma for style